abhijeetnishal/Password-Shield/README.md

   - Express.js: A web application framework for Node.js.
   - PostgreSQL: A powerful open-source relational database management system.
   - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
-  - Redis: An in-memory data structure store used as a cache and message broker.
     <br>

 - Frontend: